Board of Trustees

 Term end 2019

-Stacey resides in Coram, where she co-owns and operates UnderCurrent Web and Stonefly Lounge.
-In her first three months on the Board she obtained status as a Credentialed Cooperative Director.
-Stacey now represents Flathead Electric Co-op on the Montana Electric Cooperatives Association board of directors.
+Stacey Schnebel resides in Coram with her family, where she co-owns and operates UnderCurrent Web and Stonefly Lounge.
+Stacey is a Credentialed Cooperative Director, and she represents Flathead Electric Co-op members on the Montana Electric Cooperatives Association board of directors.

-Stacey is very active in the local business community, with other board positions including Past President of the Columbia Falls Area Chamber of Commerce and Past President of the non-profit Trapline Association.
-She served on Governor Bullock’s Main Street Montana project in Helena and locally on the CFAC community liaison panel.
+Stacey is active in her local and regional community, with other past board positions including President of the Columbia Falls Area Chamber of Commerce and President of the non-profit Trapline Association.
+She serves locally on the CFAC community liaison panel, and she also represents the electric cooperatives of Montana in a governor-appointed position on the Upper Columbia Conservation Commission.

 Through her leadership positions, Stacey has consistently demonstrated her commitment to delivering quality services for reasonable fees and increasing returns.
 For FEC, Stacey employs her business and organizational acumen to balance members’ energy needs today, with strategies for the future in the Flathead.